Non-smoothable surfaces in the 4-sphere: Introduction

 \section{Introduction}

-Question 4.32 on the K3 problem list asks whether there exist non-smoothable surfaces in~$S^4$, i.e. locally flat surfaces that are not isotopic to any smoothly embedded surface~\cite{K3}.
-There are such surfaces in~$4$-manifolds other than~$S^4$~\cite{Kuga,Rudolph,Luo,LeeWilczyGenus,Torres}; see also~\cite{Lashof} in high dimensions.
-We construct infinitely many non-smoothable surfaces in~$S^4$, each of which is a \emph{$\Z_2$-surface}, meaning a non-orientable surface~$F \subset S^4$ with~$\pi_1(S^4 \setminus F) \cong \Z_2$.

-\begin{theorem} There are infinitely many non-smoothable knotted~$\Z_2$-surfaces in~$S^4$, pairwise distinct up to isotopy. \end{theorem}
+It has been known since the work of Freedman~\cite{Freedman} and Donaldson~\cite{Donaldson} that~$4$-manifolds exhibit radically different behaviors in the smooth and topological categories.
+To name but two examples, there are smooth~$4$-manifolds that are homeomorphic but not diffeomorphic, and there are topological manifolds that do not admit any smooth structure.
+The difference in categories is also witnessed by knotted surfaces.
+Examples of \emph{exotic surfaces} (i.e. surfaces that are topologically isotopic but not smoothly isotopic) were first discovered by Finashin-Kreck-Viro~\cite{FinashinKreckViro} whereas examples of \emph{non-smoothable} surfaces (i.e. locally flat surfaces that are not isotopic to any smoothly embedded surface) first appeared in~\cite{Kuga,Rudolph}; see also~\cite{Luo,LeeWilczyGenus,Torres}.

+The difficulty in finding differences between the smooth and topological categories typically increases as the amount of ambient algebraic topology decreases.
+The most challenging questions in the area therefore generally involve the~$4$-sphere~$S^4$.
+While the best known example is the smooth~$4$-dimensional Poincar\'e conjecture, there are also the questions of whether there exist exotic oriented surfaces in~$S^4$ and whether there exist non-smoothable surfaces in~$S^4$.
+Our main theorem addresses the latter, which is Question 4.32 on the K3-problem list~\cite{K3}.

+\begin{theorem} For every $h \geq 9$, there is a non-smoothable surface of non-orientable genus $h$ in~$S^4$.
+The fundamental group of the complement of each of these surfaces has order $2$. \end{theorem}

-Here, a non-orientable surface in $S^4$ is \emph{unknotted} if it is isotopic to a connected sum of unknotted projective planes.
-In turn, a projective plane in $S^4$ is \emph{unknotted} if it is isotopic to the branch locus of one of the branched covers $\C P^2 \to S^4$ or $\overline{\C P}^2 \to S^4$ induced by complex conjugation.
+We describe how Theorem~\ref{thm:Main} also answers Question 4.29(a) on the K3-problem list.
+First, some terminology is in order.
+A non-orientable surface in~$S^4$ is \emph{unknotted} if it is isotopic to a connected sum of unknotted projective planes.
+In turn, a projective plane in~ $S^4$ is \emph{unknotted} if it is isotopic to the branch locus of one of the branched covers~$\C P^2 \to S^4$ or~$\overline{\C P}^2 \to S^4$ induced by complex conjugation.